Investment in Farmland and Timberland

-Since over 35 years, FIAN is helping mainly non-Canadian investors acquiring farmland and forests in Canada and manage their investments locally, with “boots on the ground”.
+Since over 35 years, FIAN is helping Canadian and foreign investors to invest in farmland and forests in Canada and manage their investments locally, with “boots on the ground”.

-While Canadian residents and citizens can purchase farmland and forests without restrictions in most provinces, the rules for investments in Canadian land by foreign individuals and corporations vary from province to province, since regulation of land ownership falls under provincial regulation.
+Canadian residents and citizens can purchase farmland and forests without restrictions in most provinces.
+Rules for investments in Canadian land by foreign individuals and corporations vary from province to province since regulation of land ownership falls under provincial regulation.
+As a consequence, in some provinces foreign investment in agricultural and timberland is not impossible.

-That’s why most of the properties that FIAN has helped acquiring are based in the Canadian provinces of Ontario, Nova Scotia, New Brunswick as well as in Alberta and Saskatchewan allowing non-Canadian residents to purchase land.
+That’s why most of the properties that FIAN has helped to acquire and manage are based in the Canadian provinces of Ontario, Nova Scotia, and New Brunswick.
+These provinces have no restrictions regarding foreign ownership.

 Overview of Foreign Ownership Restrictions